A landing theorem for entire functions with bounded post-singular sets: Hyperbolic expansion and fundamental tails

 \section{Hyperbolic expansion and fundamental tails}

-For the remainder of the article, we shall specialise to the case where our transcendental entire function $f$ has bounded postsingular set.
-This section collects some fundamental preliminary material concerning the functions.
+For the remainder of the article, we shall specialise to the case where our transcendental entire function $f$ has bounded postsingular set $\PP(f)$.

+This section collects some fundamental preliminary material concerning these functions.
 We begin by noting a global expansion property away from the postsingular set, and then proceed to introduce the notation of \emph{fundamental tails}, which will later be used to study the structure of the set of escaping points.